 ?
 Starting a 501c3 is a process.
-Our life blood is helping our clients navigate the process to a speedy and successful conclusion.
+Our lifeblood is helping our clients navigate the process to a speedy and successful conclusion.
 The following are the steps required.
-For starters, it is important that you have taken the time to consider what type of work your organization will be doing and make sure that a 501c3 is the right type of entity for your vision.
+For starters, it is important that you have taken the time to consider what type of work your organization will be doing and making sure that a 501c3 is the right type of entity for your vision.
 Don’t worry.
 We can help you decide that.
-If you are not sure, just contact us, and we can help.
+If you are not sure, just contact us,

-(may be called something different in your state) with your state and pay the state filing fee.
-Once you fill out and return your Corporation Questionnaire, we prepare your Articles, Bylaws, and 4 other necessary legal corporate documents for you to have a secure legal foundation for your nonprofit, all within 5 working days.
+(may be called something different in your state) with your state and paying the state filing fee.
+Once you fill out and return your Corporation Questionnaire to us, we prepare your Articles, Bylaws, and 4 other necessary legal corporate documents for you to have a secure legal foundation for your nonprofit, all within 5 working days.
 Guaranteed or we pay you $200.
 We email them to you in PDF format with precise instructions for mailing to your state so you complete this step with perfection.
 We strongly urge you to let us

-– These documents are extremely important and can be lost in the shuffle.
+– These documents are extremely important.
 You will need all of these documents when you incorporate your new nonprofit organization.

-1. We prepare your Bylaws.
+1. We prepare your Bylaws

-This is probably the most important corporate document we prepare for you.
+we prepare for you.
 This is a legal document, and as you’ve probably heard, a misplaced comma in a legal document can have serious legal consequences.
-Over our 36 years in existence, we have seen a lot of 501c3 organization Bylaws where they were not done by a lawyer, and we could foresee many problems.
+Over our [yearsxp] years in existence, we have seen a lot of 501c3 organization Bylaws not done by a lawyer, and we could foresee many problems.
 (We cannot review your Bylaws, and we cannot be responsible for the work of others.)
 If you want to use your Bylaws, that is fine.
 But be sure and use our Adoption and Certification documents (please see 2. and 3. below).

 That’s not the end of the corporate documents.
 Another document we prepare for you is the